Da conservação dos recursos genéticos

 (...)

 They’re breeds like the Yakutian cattle, which has been selectively bred for centuries to be able to live in conditions up to -60 °C. There’s also the Pantaneiro cattle, which can resist parasites that would knock out commercial breeds.
-Some species help preserve the local environment, such as the Engadine sheep, which nearly went extinct 30 years ago but
+Some species help preserve the local environment, such as the Engadine sheep, which nearly went extinct 30 years ago but now helps control invasive plants, or the lightweight Swiniarka sheep of Poland, which is ideal for grazing fragile grasslands that heavier animals would crush.
+Other animals are uniquely adapted to survive on very little water, live in high elevations, or to resist certain diseases or parasites.

 “We have a lot of challenges in the world,” said Beate Scherf, program officer with the FAO’s Sustainable Agriculture Program.
 “We have an increasing population.
 We are more dependent on the environment than ever before.
 We need specific adaptations to help us cope with all of these challenges in the future.
 These adaptations are found in these local breeds, which are usually the smaller breeds, not the international ones.”